Knightstone, Weston-super-Mare

 Applicable Law

-Our relationship with you will be governed by English law and will be subject to the exclusive jurisdiction of the English courts.
+Our relationship with you will be governed by the law of England & Wales and will be subject to the exclusive jurisdiction of the English and Welsh courts.

 Berry Redmond Gordon & Penney LLP is regulated by the Solicitors Regulation Authority under register number 558411.